Democracy – Self-governance of the people, by the people, for the people.

 Without the institutional protection offered by a political party, each elected representative would stand in stark relief, making accountability easier, relative to the current system, thereby diminishing the influence of political think-tanks and other special interests.

 The faceless nature of institutionalized politics makes individual accountability hard, enabling a climate of secrecy which would encourage powerful egoists with selfish motivations, to game the system in their favor, since they can negotiate without much risk of exposure, with the very representatives, we the voters have elected, to work in our interests.

-The dissipation of power would make it harder for lobbyists and other shadow powers to thrive, because they would be forced to approach legislators, one-by-one or few at a time which reduces the probability for a successful implementation of their agenda, because there are no institutionalized behemoths, with top down power structure making power-bargaining easy.
+The dissipation of power would make it harder for lobbyists and other shadow powers to thrive, because they would be forced to approach legislators, one-by-one or few at a time, which would reduce the probability of a successful implementation of their agenda, because there are no institutionalized behemoths, with top down power structure, making power-bargaining easy.
 Instead, they would have to deal with the capriciousness of transient, splintered political alliances, which could get prohibitively expensive, but more importantly, it would increase the risk of exposure to their secret agendas.

 Maybe, the no-party system is the answer to the constant gridlock in our government, by breaking down the bastions of power.

 It is time to listen to the Father of our Nation, who had wisely foreseen and fathomed the misery that we endure today as a nation – in eloquent articulation – long before our time and has offered sage solutions.